llmware-ai/llmware/README.md

     - BLING models as out-of-the-box registered options in the catalog.
 They can be instantiated like any other model, even without the “hf=True” flag.
     - Ability to register new model names, within existing model classes, with the register method in ModelCatalog.
   - Prompt enhancements:
-    - “evidence_metadata” added to prompt_main output dictionaries allowing prompt_main responses to be plug into the evidence and fact-checking steps without modification.
+    - “evidence_metadata” added to prompt_main output dictionaries allowing prompt_main responses to be plugged into the evidence and fact-checking steps without modification.
     - API key can now be passed directly in a prompt.load_model(model_name, api_key = “[my-api-key]”)
   - LLMWareInference Server - Initial delivery:
     - New Class for LLMWareModel which is a wrapper on a custom HF-style API-based model.
-    - LLMWareInferenceServer is a new class that can be instantiated on a remote (GPU) server to create a testing API-server that can be integrated into any Prompt workflow.
+    - LLMWareInferenceServer is a new class that can be instantiated on a remote (GPU) server to create a testing API server that can be integrated into any Prompt workflow.

 - **03 Nov 2023: llmware v0.1.6**
   - Updated packaging to require mongo-c-driver 1.24.4 to temporarily workaround segmentation fault with mongo-c-driver 1.25.
-  - Updates in python code needed in anticipation of future Windows support.
+  - Updates in Python code needed in anticipation of future Windows support.

 - **27 Oct 2023: llmware v0.1.5**
   - Four new example scripts focused on RAG workflows with small, fine-tuned instruct models that run on a laptop (`llmware` [BLING](https://huggingface.co/llmware) models).
   - Expanded options for setting temperature inside a prompt class.
-  - Improvement in post processing of Hugging Face model generation.
+  - Improvement in post-processing of Hugging Face model generation.
   - Streamlined loading of Hugging Face generative models into prompts.
   - Initial delivery of a central status class: read/write of embedding status with a consistent interface for callers.
   - Enhanced in-memory dictionary search support for multi-key queries.
   - Removed trailing space in human-bot wrapping to improve generation quality in some fine-tuned models.
-  - Minor defect fixes, updated test scripts, and version update for Werkzeug to address [dependency security alert](https://github.com/llmware-ai/llmware/security/dependabot/2).
+  - Minor defect fixes, updated test scripts, and version updates for Werkzeug to address [dependency security alert](https://github.com/llmware-ai/llmware/security/dependabot/2).
 - **20 Oct 2023: llmware v0.1.4**
   - GPU support for Hugging Face models.
   - Defect fixes and additional test scripts.